superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 ```

 !!! note
-    GoToSocial makes implicit assumptions about who can/can't interact, even if a policy specifies nobody.
+    To avoid mischief, GoToSocial makes implicit assumptions about who can/can't interact, even if a policy specifies nobody.
 See [implicit assumptions](#implicit-assumptions).

 ## Conflicting / Duplicate Values